Giant Bicycles: Sponsorships

-Kristian Blummenfelt is arguably Giant's most popular sponsored athlete, as he is currently one of the best triathletes in the world.
-He recently won an Olympic gold medal in Tokyo this summer as well as holds the records in the 70.3 and the 140.6 distances.
+Giant sponsored Kristian Blummenfelt, who won an Olympic gold medal in Tokyo 2020 and holds the records in the 70.3 miles and the 140.6 miles distances.

 Hector Leonardo Paez is another well known sponsored athlete, as he is a previous world champion XC mountain bike champion.

 Rahsaan Bahati is a former 10-time U.S. National Road Champion as well as the founder of the Bahati Foundation which works to build strong communities by providing underserved youth with bicycles.

 Some of the teams that Giant sponsor include: The Giant Off-Road Factory Team, The Black Foxes, and Team Onyx.
 Team Onyx is an all-black expedition racing team who have appeared on the show Worlds Toughest Race while competing in an Eco-Challenge.

 In 2022 Giant entered a sponsorship with Team Jayco–AlUla.

+Giant's sub-brand, Liv, became a title sponsor of the women's cycling team CCC Liv Team in 2019.
+The team merged with Team Jayco–AlUla at the end of 2023, with Liv's title sponsorship moving into the new team, renaming it to Liv AlUla Jayco from 2024 onwards.